 4. False.
 Development of collateral vessels to the lower body can produce palpable femoral pulses.

-6. Congestive heart failure and pulmonary edema may cause hypoxia.
+5. Congestive heart failure and pulmonary edema may cause hypoxia.
 If the hypoxia is severe enough, visible cyanosis will result, although this can be overcome with oxygen and other treatments for pulmonary edema and congestive heart failure.
-Long standing excessive pulmonary blood flow leads to pulmonary hypertension and Eisenmenger's complex, right to left shunting and cyanosis.
+A second mechanism is that long standing excessive pulmonary blood flow leads to pulmonary hypertension and Eisenmenger's complex, right to left shunting and cyanosis.